 Students may appeal a decision/outcome to the Appeals Council.
 The designated council then hears the case and makes recommendation(s) to the Dean of Student Life regarding the original hearing process and outcome.
-The Appeals Council is composed of three faculty members, two administrators, and two students selected by the Student Government Association Executive Board.
+The Appeals Council is composed of three faculty members, two administrators, and two students.
 Operational procedures for the conduct councils are defined by the Dean of Student Life and are published in this document.
-The Conduct Panel is composed of faculty and staff with the Dean of Students serving as the ex-officio member.
+The Conduct Panel is composed of faculty and staff with the Dean of Student Life serving as the ex-officio member.
 The Conduct Panel may be called upon to hear cases that may result in a student's suspension or dismissal from the College (i.e. sexual assaults, fighting, dealing of a controlled substance, etc.).